premake/premake-core/website/docs/globals/require.md

 `silent` will change the default error handling behavior.
-By default, `require` raises an error if the module could not be loaded or if the module version odes not meat the `versions` criteria.
+By default, `require` raises an error if the module could not be loaded or if the module version does not meet the `versions` criteria.
 If `silent` is set, the `require` function will return `false` and the error message instead.